Zer0x1337/StatsBy0113/README.md

 ## Configuration

-StatsBy0113 uses a configuration file (e.g., `stats_config.ini` or `config.ini` in the `build/` directory) to manage its settings.
+StatsBy0113 uses a configuration file (e.g., `config.ini` in the `build/` directory) to manage its settings.
 You can modify this file to adjust various parameters, or use the in-application configuration options if available.
+**Note:** If you are using KDE Plasma like i am you will need to go into your system settings -> window rules, and force overlay for this application since KWin overrides X11 in this case.

 ## Contributing